HMS-IAC/.github/profile/README.md

 ## Hi there 👋

-Welcome to the repository of the **Image Analysis Collaboratoy** at Harvard Medical School.
+Welcome to the repository of the **[Image Analysis Collaboratoy](https://iac.hms.harvard.edu)** at Harvard Medical School.
-Not populated yet, we are still gearing up.
+Here, you will find code, teaching material, and documentation for public projects.
-Thank you for visting.
+Please navigate to the list of [repositories](https://github.com/orgs/HMS-IAC/repositories?q=visibility%3Apublic+archived%3Afalse) to see what is available.

 <!--